ruthearle/CV/README.md

 Experience
 ----

-My background is health care, customer service and sales.
-I have also owned and operated a franchise business.
+My background is in health care and I have also owned and operated a franchise business.

 ###Becoming Un LTD